 There was a special presentation too for “Soca Warriors” supporters Eugene Todd and Peter Cumberbatch, who received framed photographs from Wired868 for their unstinting support of the boys in red, black and white.

 Here is some more of the action through the lens of our photographer Allan V Crane:

 But then the Darin Lewis XI started to work their obeah…

 Laps for everbody under 50!

 Where did we lose it, skipper?

 And will somebody please tell James Saunders that the match is over?!

 Editor’s Note: Click HERE to view more photographs or visit the Wired868 official Facebook page.

-Lasana Liburd is the CEO and Editor at Wired868.com and a journalist with over 20 years experience at several Trinidad and Tobago and international publications including Play the Game, World Soccer, UK Guardian and the Trinidad Express.
+Lasana Liburd is the managing director and chief editor at Wired868.com and a journalist with over 20 years experience at several Trinidad and Tobago and international publications including Play the Game, World Soccer, UK Guardian and the Trinidad Express.